Sequential Quadratic Optimization for Solving Expectation Equality Constrained Stochastic Optimization Problems: Conclusion

 \section{Conclusion}

 In this paper, we discuss the design, analysis, and implementation of a stochastic SQP algorithm for solving expectation-equality-constrained stochastic optimization problems.
 Our algorithm is objective-function-free that its iterative update only relies on the estimates of objective gradient, constraint function, and constraint jacobian information.
 Meanwhile, we consider the ``fully-stochastic'' regime that only relatively loose conditions on the quality of stochastic estimates need to be satisfied at each iteration.
 Our proposed algorithm does not require a heavy-tuning process, as it utilizes adaptive parameter and step size update strategies.
 Under common assumptions, we have shown that our algorithm achieves theoretical convergence guarantees and both iteration and sample complexity results in expectation.
-These theoretical results all match the performance of corresponding state-of-the-art unconstrained stochastic optimization algorithms.
+These theoretical results remain competitive with the performance of corresponding state-of-the-art optimization algorithms for the same problem setting.
 The results of numerical experiments have shown that our proposed stochastic SQP algorithm is more efficient and more reliable than a stochastic subgradient method and a stochastic momentum-based algorithm on classic constrained optimization test problems.